 - Several dental specific diets have been shown to be of benefit in retarding the accumulation of dental plaque and tartar in cats

-- Visit your veterinarian for regular professional dental cleanings.
+- Visit your veterinarian for regular professional dental cleanings and pet dental care.

 Dental diets do not take the place of brushing but is a great supplement to oral hygiene and a treat for your pet.